 Working closely with Google, JBC ramped up their ecommerce strategies to achieve this.
 They introduced personal shopping recommendations on their website, invested in live chat, introduced an inspirational ‘shop the look’ section, and expanded product descriptions and visuals to mimic the touch-and-feel element of visiting a store.

 They also focused on convenience by offering helpful services like free delivery and extended returning periods.
 And they replicated the seasonal events they would normally host in-store, like Sinterklaas and Easter, through digital messages tailored to their customers.

-In terms of paid advertising, they moved the majority of their online budget towards Shopping Ads to reach a wider audience.
-As Shopping Ads are available on display as well as YouTube and show ads to people beyond those searching for specific terms, it allowed JBC to raise more brand awareness, connect with new audiences, and ultimately drive more sales at a higher return on investment (ROAS).
+In terms of paid advertising, they moved the majority of their online budget towards Smart Shopping campaigns to reach a wider audience.
+As Smart Shopping is available on display as well as YouTube and shows ads to people beyond those searching for specific terms, it allowed JBC to raise more brand awareness, connect with new audiences, and ultimately drive more sales at a higher return on investment (ROAS).

 Lesson 2: Create synergies between online and offline